6/18/2026

 Students first must grasp that spoken words are made of sounds that can be represented in written words by letters.

-Students must recognize the phonemes in spoken words and understand how to use phonics principles to decode written words, which requires them to develop four processing systems outlined in the science of reading: phonological, orthographic, meaning, and context when needed for word meaning.
+Students must recognize the phonemes in spoken words and understand how to use phonics principles to decode written words, which requires them to develop four processing systems outlined in the science of reading: phonological, orthographic, meaning, and context, when needed for word meaning.

 Orthography plays a crucial role in Structured Literacy, a fundamental component for developing strong reading and writing skills.
 Structured Literacy is an approach to teaching oral and written language based on the science of how children learn to read.
 The Simple View of Reading (Gough & Tunmer, 1986; Hoover & Gough, 1990) proposes that reading comprehension is the product of decoding (or word recognition) and linguistic comprehension (or language comprehension).
-Because inefficiency in one component may lead to overall reading failure, Structured Literacy instruction includes both of the critical components and their underpinning components, outlined below.
+Because inefficiency in one component may lead to overall reading failure, Structured Literacy instruction includes both of the critical components and their underpinning components.

-Decoding | x | Linguistic Comprehension | = | Reading Comprehension |
+| Decoding | x | Linguistic Comprehension | = | Reading Comprehension |

 Translating printed symbols on a page into spoken equivalents is known as decoding.
 The underpinning components of decoding are phonology, orthography, and morphology.
 As an example, when students segment the sounds of the letters P, I, and N and blend them to make the word pin, they’re decoding.
 The ultimate goal of decoding is for students to read with automaticity.
 As students become fluent readers, decoding instruction only becomes necessary for struggling students.